nadimtuhin/chatgpt-powertools/readme.md

 https://dev.to/ben/how-to-install-chrome-extensions-manually-from-github-1612

 - Download the zip file from the latest release and unzip it.
+- Go to chrome extensions
+- Turn on developer mode
-- Then go to chrome extensions -> load unpacked -> select the unzipped folder
+- Load unpacked -> select the unzipped folder

 ## Development setup

+- go to chrome extensions
+- turn on developer mode
-- go to chrome extensions -> load unpacked -> show the dist folder
+- load unpacked -> show the dist folder
 - then open chatgpt website
 ```bash
 yarn install